Excellent service. Thank you all. Really glad I chose you to handle my case.

 In some instances, an unwanted pregnancy can be down to the negligence of a doctor, nurse or technician who has inserted the device incorrectly.
 Patients may also suffer from pain or scarring if there has been an error when a contraceptive device has been fitted.

-If you have experienced a mistake in relation to the fitting of a contraceptive device, you could be eligible to make a clinical negligence claim.
+If you have experienced a mistake in relation to the fitting of a contraceptive device and this has caused you injury, you could be eligible to make a clinical negligence claim.

 There are many different types of birth control available including the pill, the progesterone only pill; condoms and spermicide.
 These are popular forms of contraception but not always suitable for everyone.
 Many women often choose to have a contraceptive device fitted; the two main ones are: